How to Control High Cholesterol Through Diet

 The balance between these two types is what matters most.

-Studies published in the Journal of the American College of Cardiology show that every 1% drop in LDL cholesterol can reduce heart disease risk by nearly 2%.
-That’s powerful evidence that diet-driven change is worth the effort.
+“Studies published in the Journal of the American College of Cardiology show that every 1% drop in LDL cholesterol can reduce heart disease risk by nearly 2%.
+That’s powerful evidence that making a diet to reduce cholesterol one of the most effective steps toward heart health.”

 Key Dietary Strategies to Manage High Cholesterol